-Teaching Ambassadors are Student Ambassadors who support events and activities such as Summer Schools, and visit schools and colleges.
+Teaching Ambassadors are University of Bath students who provide classroom support for subject specific events and activities in schools and colleges.

 Who our Teaching Ambassadors are

 Teaching Ambassadors are University of Bath students recruited and trained to support outreach activities for school and college students.
 As well as offering their subject-specific knowledge to support subject related activities, they bring skills and expertise developed through a wide range of extra-curricular interests.

 Teaching Ambassadors have a strong interest in working with young people along with a commitment to widening participation, with many coming from under-represented groups themselves.
 Younger students are keen to engage with them and hear about their experience of Higher Education.

 Applicants for the role, both undergraduate and post-graduate, go through a rigorous recruitment and selection process which includes a check with the Disclosure and Barring Service (DBS).

 Successful applicants take part in a compulsory training programme, organised and delivered by education professionals in the Widening Participation Office, designed to develop their capacity to: